These type of stops are offered by UK spread bet brokers, so if you’re not in the UK this article may not be relevant to you!

 If I’m taking a day trade or scalp that I intend to close before the end of the day, then a guaranteed stop would not usually be feasible.
-This is because my day trade stops will be around 5-20 pips, which is often less than the minimum allowed stop size.
+This is because my day trade stops will be around 10-40 pips, which is sometimes less than the minimum allowed stop size.
 Additionally the stop premium of typically an extra pip will eat into my profits.

 However, sometimes I will enter a day trade with a guaranteed stop if there is a possibility of holding a portion of the trade for longer.

 For lack of a better phrase, I have called this the “Halfway House” method.
 There will be times when a day trade provides an entry into a higher timeframe setup and it may be possible to run the trade for a bigger target.
 This is exactly the situation where I would use the “Halfway House”, because I do not want to be exposed to slippage or gaps if I end up holding the trade overnight or over the weekend.

 The halfway house is employed when the broker’s minimum stop distance restricts me from placing my guaranteed stoploss at the correct location.
 In this case I will enter the market with a larger stop (as dictated by the broker) which will act as my “emergency stop”.
 I will have a “mental stoploss” price in my mind for the correct exit location, and if the market trades there I will close the trade manually.

 If the trade goes into profit, I can gradually reduce the stop size until the stoploss is at the area I originally wanted it to be.
 If on the other hand the trade goes against me, I will be ready to cut the trade at my mental stoploss level.